ultimape/garden/weeds/write-drafts/longform/rethinking-systems/levitate.md

 Channeling Chi is about learning to feel and manipulate these slight gradients.
 Tai Chi is a training regimen to feel it in your hands.
 Tai Chi "energy ball" is sensing a repulsive field of the body acting like a piezoelectric generator.
 The movements are to build up static charge.
 C-tactile fibers are very dense in the hand, but you need a charge built up to feel another charge.
 It feels like a ball when your hand have a slight charge.
 There also ought to be a meditation that can change minute charges in hands that would be perceived as a glowing to people w/ sensitive eyes.

 It is likely a synesthesia between hands + eyes.
 You would need time to train sensitivity in hands as well as train the eyes.
 And then further time to learn how to feel it in the body.
-Tetrachromatic vision can perceive blood flow, so energy healing is enhanced in those who can see that light.
+Tetrachromatic vision can perceive blood flow, so energy healing is enhanced in those who can see that kind of light.
+And who knows, maybe you can see a real glow too if your diet is right.
+[You Can't See It, But Humans Actually Glow With Our Own Form of Bioluminescence](https://www.sciencealert.com/you-can-t-see-it-but-humans-actually-glow-in-visible-light)

 Fixing my gut fixed my ability to regulate temperature.
 My mind would send the signal to my immune system, but nothing would respond.
 I wasn't able to manipulate my body temp thru Tummo via mental state until I both had training AND the gut bacteria that can get the body to warm up.
 Awaken this.